smartinternetofthingsasaservice/smartinternetofthingsasaservice.github.io/_posts/2015-09-07-greatest_beer_selection.md

 ---

 ![](/assets/2015-09-07-greatest_beer_selection/trooper_ale.jpg)
-*As seen in a supermarket in Odense, Denmark*
+*As Seen in a Supermarket in Odense, Denmark*

 cc-by Jonas Schöley